juniorsundarCasual/TGT/vault/volume-4.chapter-260.md

 ---
 id: 1cioeuukx3qjg2kuud6kmma
-title: Chapter 260
+title: Chapter 260 - Moving Planets Mentally
 desc: ''
-updated: 1669372575696
+updated: 1669376846097
 created: 1668947310861
 ---

 While Marie immersed herself in the dour vision of the future, something profound was transpiring within her that went unnoticed by her, though its effects on the outside world couldn't be so easily missed.

 A sizeable whirlpool of mana started to form around Marie and started to siphon into her.
 The temperature in and around her started to rise noticeably.
 Sweat started to ooze out from her pores that started out a cloudy, translucent shade and suddenly turned murky black and vaporised immediately after.
 In doing so, holes started to form all around her attire, as the material disintegrated at a rapid pace.
+He also noticed her eyes gaining a familiar golden glow as she activated her Heavenly Eye.

 Krish couldn't help but take a step back with a mix of shock, awe and disbelief.
 His Disciple was achieving a breakthrough into the Foundation Establishment Realm.
 Fundamentally, a breakthrough from Mana Condensation Realm only occurs when a mage understands something incredibly profound about their cultivation.
 Their mind expands, and the body must keep up.
 Thus, a thorough cleansing is initiated that spans the entirety of the Foundation Establishment Realm.
 First it is the Base stage that cleanses the circulatory and nervous systems.
 The mana burns away all impurities ailing the mage which exits their bodies as a corrosive black liquid.
 The Internal stage is the second step in Foundation Establishment, that reinforces the internal organs and the bones.
 The External stage is the last, wherein the muscles, tendons, flesh and everything external gets empowered.